Hermzy14/farmingSim/protocol.md

 ## Types, constants

 TODO - Do you have some specific value types you use in several messages?
-They you can describe them here.
+Then you can describe them here.

+We have set specific values for the different message types.
+These are used to identify the type of message that is being sent.
+Message Type Values:
+- SENSOR_DATA = 0x01
+- ACTUATOR_STATUS = 0x02
+- COMMAND_TO_ACTUATOR = 0x03
+- ACK = 0x04
+- REQUEST_SENSOR_DATA = 0x05
+- REQUEST_ACTUATOR_STATUS = 0x06
+- REQUEST_COMMAND_ACK = 0x07
+- REQUEST_ACK = 0x08

 ## Message format
 We are going to have two main message categories: Sensor messages and Command messages.